We’re sometimes asked if corporate sponsors can buy positive coverage on this site. The answer is no — absolutely not.

 ✓ A short paragraph in our daily newsletter.

 We’re very grateful to the companies that support this site.
-They are important partners, but there are boundaries to which they agree with they become underwriters.
+They are important partners, but there are strict boundaries to which they agree with they become underwriters.
 The closest analogy to this relationship would be the Gates Foundation partnership with National Public Radio.

 Can a sponsor influence editorial policy?

 No. In the past, sponsors who did not fully understand our mission and structure have asked us to remove names from our corporate contact database, to soften stories that mention them, to write about them in a more positive light, or to remove them from stories.
 We have always turned them, and their money, down — and we will continue to do so.